billdonner/qdemo/GameBoardFlow.md

 ## Topics

-There are between 1 and 26 Topics active in the Game at any point in time.
+There are between 3 and 9 Topics active in the Game at any point in time, depending on board size and player preferences.
 For the purposes of this document they are just names of categories like Movies,Music,Food, or very specifically German Movies of the 20's and 30's .
-The topics are sometimes written as TopicA,TopicB,etc thru TopicZ.

 ### Challenges

 Challenges are questions and answers for the player.
 Challenges are organized into Topics through multiple mechanisms including by the remote Chatbot, or by a human user or script.
 Each challenge has a difficulty level of (easy,normal,hard), or absent a particular difficulty the challenge is considered "normal".
 Each challenge has four multiple choice answers and is typically presented as a dialog box.

-- On the gameboard, each   Cell is notrmally morked as ".unplayed"
+- On the gameboard, each   Cell is normally marked as ".unplayed"

 - Choosing a correct answer  is worth a point and marks the Cell as ".correct"